Faro Airport - The 1 Guide for Travelers

 Currency and SIM Cards

 The euro is the only accepted currency in Faro.
 Use trusted ATMs in public areas of the airport or near major hotels to withdraw cash, and compare rates before exchanging at kiosks in tourist zones to avoid hohe spreads.
 Cards are plastic and widely accepted, but carry some cash for markets, cafés, and small gifts.
 At the airport standorte, you’ll find starter SIM options from MEO, Vodafone, and NOS; typical offers include 5–10 GB of data for 15–30 days and prices around 7–15 EUR.
 A passport is usually required for registration.
-For families with kids, choose a plan that covers multiple devices and a shared data pool; they make travel smoother and more affordable, providing seamless connectivity as you plan day trips to hotels, shops, and scenic spots.
+For families with kids, choose a plan that covers multiple devices and a shared data pool; they make travel smoother and more affordable, providing smooth connectivity as you plan day trips to hotels, shops, and scenic spots.
 What you buy should balance price, data, and coverage, and Traveloka can help you compare hotel and activity rates while you’re online.

 Weather, Safety, and Practical Tips